 - Musical development

-- Parents sent Chopin to Vienna, age 19
+- Traveled to Vienna twice, beginning age 19

-- To broaden his experience.
+- To broaden his experience, but he was homesick.

+- Could not return to Warsaw, Russian occupation.

 - Settled in Paris, age 22.

 - Knew Liszt and Mendelssohn

-- Employment in salons provided comfortable life.
+- Teaching, publishing provided comfortable life.

-- Music grew in sophistication

 Chopin's boyhood home